aws-samples/virtual-immersion-week-labs/cicd-eks-fargate/README.md

 ### Create the namespace and the service.

+First, create the **2048-game** namespace in Kubernetes.
+Our application pods will be placed into that namespace.

 ```
 kubectl apply -f ~/environment/virtual-immersion-week-labs/cicd-eks-fargate/2048-k8s/2048-game-namespace.yaml
 ```

+Then, create a service for our application.

 ```
 kubectl apply -f ~/environment/virtual-immersion-week-labs/cicd-eks-fargate/2048-k8s/2048-game-service.yaml
 ```

+And create an ingress for our application, so that it can be reached from the outside through an ALB.

 ```
 kubectl apply -f ~/environment/virtual-immersion-week-labs/cicd-eks-fargate/2048-k8s/2048-game-ingress.yaml